 On one hand lutherie is just like any other area of woodworking.
 But there are a number of techniques that are very specific to lutherie.
-Some of those are outlined here.
-This section does not offer complete instructions for building any one stringed instrument, but does offer detailed instructions for performing a number of typical lutherie tasks.
+A few of those are outlined here.
+This section does not offer complete instructions for building any one stringed instrument, but does offer detailed instructions for performing some typical lutherie tasks.
+For complete instructions for building a steel string acoustic guitar, see my book Building the Steel String Acoustic Guitar.

 Violin family instruments use traditional pegboxes with scrolls.
 Here are step by step instructions for how to carve one.
 The example is of a scroll and pegbox for an Electric Upright Bass but the technique is the same for all instruments.